 Happy Fall Migration!

 What a fun time of year!
-Like the Winter Wren pictured above, many raptors, shorebirds, and passerines are making their way south towards their winter homes.
+Like the Franklin's Gull pictured above, many gulls, raptors, shorebirds, and passerines are making their way through Western New York.
 We wish them a safe journey!

 The Buffalo Ornithological Society (BOS) has something to offer to anyone passionate about birds: from the backyard feeder- watcher, the avid lister or the environmental activist, to the dedicated citizen scientist or the professional ornithologist.
 Society activities include regular programs, field trips, intensive long-term bird counts, checklist and date guide development, varied research activities, and involvement in local conservation efforts.
 We invite you to join in the activities of the society!